 Our Life Insurance can help minimise the financial impact on your loved ones if you die during the length of your policy, helping to give you peace of mind that your family’s way of life is protected should the worst happen.
 Find out about our Life Insurance.

 We also offer a Decreasing Life Insurance policy which is designed specifically to help protect a repayment mortgage, as the amount of cover will reduce roughly in line with the way a repayment mortgage decreases.
 You can find out more.
 Find out more about decreasing life insurance.

 Critical Illness Cover can be added for an extra cost when you take out Life Insurance or Decreasing Life Insurance.
 It could pay out a cash sum if you’re diagnosed with, or undergo a medical procedure for one of the specified critical illness that we cover during the length of your policy, and you survive for 14 days from diagnosis.

 Is it worth taking out Income Protection Insurance?

 As you will no longer enjoy the benefit of sick pay, what will happen if a long-term illness or injury means you’re unable to work, resulting in a loss of earnings?

 Income Protection Benefit could provide regular monthly payments until you can restart work, reach retirement age, die, or your policy ends.

 Income Protection Benefit is available through our team of financial advisers.
-You can find out more here.
+You can find out more about Income Protection Benefit.